facebookresearch/ParlAI/projects/bb3/README.md

 ## <a id="code">Code</a>

+We describe below the top-level overview of how to download + interact with our models.
+For more detailed information, [visit this page](https://github.com/facebookresearch/ParlAI/blob/main/projects/bb3/agents/README.md).

 ### BB3 3B Model: Download + Interact

 We provide the BB3 3B model in ParlAI's model zoo.
 You can interact with the model via the following: